2022 Camp COVID FAQs – Read now!

 The Westtown School is located in West Chester, Pennsylvania, less than an hour from Philadelphia.
 The campus boasts air-conditioned dorms, a lake, pool, ropes course, nature trails, athletic facilities, amazing arts spaces for all disciplines and a working farm!
 Learn more about our campus here.

 Each 12-night session begins on a Tuesday and ends on a Sunday.

 What art disciplines are you offering?

-Campers in grades 5-11 pick one Arts Major from the following: Classical/Contemporary Theatre, Creative Writing, Dance, Instrumental Music Ensemble, Musical Theatre, Photography, Vocal Music Ensemble, and Visual Art.
+Campers in grades 3-11 pick one Arts Major from the following: Contemporary Theatre, Shakespeare, Creative Writing, Dance, Instrumental Music Ensemble*, Musical Theatre, Photography, Vocal Music Ensemble, and Visual Art.

-All participants also choose minor options and electives.
+All participants also choose kinesthetic arts options and electives.